 Your Managing Director along with his Leadership team shared the Companystrategy plans & key focus areas.
-In sync with the Go Digital theme this year theACM went digital and was telecast from the Head Office to all locations.
+Like all years the telecast this year too waswidely viewed across the locations.

 DISCLOSURES AS REQUIRED UNDER SECTION 22 OF SEXUAL HARASSMENT OF WOMEN AT WORKPLACE(PREVENTION PROHIBITION AND REDRESSAL) ACT 2013

 Your Company is committed to provide a healthy environment to all employees thatenables them to work without the fear of prejudice and gender bias.
-Your Company has inplace a Prevention of Sexual Harassment (POSH) Policy in line with therequirements of Sexual Harassment of Women at Workplace (Prevention Prohibition andRedressal) Act 2013.
+Your Company has inplace a gender neutral Prevention of Sexual Harassment (POSH) Policy in line with therequirements of Sexual Harassment of Women at Workplace (Prevention Prohibition andRedressal) Act 2013.

-DETAILS OF ADEQUACY OF INTERNAL CONTROL SYSTEM
+DETAILS OF ADEQUACY OF INTERNAL FINANCIAL CONTROLS

 SIGNIFICANT & MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS OR TRIBUNAL

 During the year under review there were no significant and material orders passed bythe Regulators or Courts or Tribunals impacting the going concern status of your Companyand its future operations.